LukeClancy/turbo_bootstrap_issue/README.md

 # turbo_bootstrap_issue
 Having an issue with turbo and bootstrap 5 compatibility.
-Note bootstrap 5 does NOT use jquery, unlike its predecesors.
+Note bootstrap 5 does NOT use jquery, unlike its predecessors.

 ## Description of issue